joshnatis/EMOTIONALBOIS2001/README.md

 TODO: Change scraping mechanism to scrape artists first, then songs once user picks an artist (rather than scraping everything at the start, resulting in a long pause)

 ## SOFTWARE
-**Genius API, Wikipedia API, Python3, JSON, urllib, Beautiful Soup**
+**Genius API, Wikipedia API, Python 3, JSON, urllib, Requests, Beautiful Soup**

 For sentiment/emotion analysis I'm looking at **textblob**, though that's to be determined.
 To generate tripply visuals I'll likely have to seek out another library (**mathplotlib**?).